 ‘That was just a baby,' he said.
 ‘The older ones are wise and stay under the water away from the flashlight but the babies are more inquisitive.
 We'll be lucky if he surfaces again.'

 There is something both eerie and mysterious about searching for crocs in the dark: the anticipation, the concentration and the excitement of thinking you've spotted one, to realise that it was just a false alarm.

-After an hour of searching we turned off the engine and gently floated back down stream to the resort; relaxing in the solitude that the river brings with the stars shining down lighting the way.
+After an hour of searching we turned off the engine and gently floated back downstream to the resort; relaxing in the solitude that the river brings with the stars shining down lighting the way.

-My torch and my hope of seeing another one were fading but at least I got to spot one and I'm pretty sure that there were many more starring at me from afar but my beady little eyes just couldn't see them!
+My torch and my hope of seeing another one were fading but at least I got to spot one and I'm pretty sure that there were many more staring at me from afar but my beady little eyes just couldn't see them!